Technigo/application-remote-boot-camp/README.md

 ## The brief

 Knowledge sharing is a big part of this program.
 You'll be expected to constantly share your knowledge and help others.
 Just like developers do in a team.
 Together we will co-create a glossary of all neccessary words to know for the first part of the education.
-Your task is to choose **one word** from the glossary.md file in code folder.
+Your task is to exmplain **one word** from the glossary.md file in code folder.
+Choose the word with the number that matches your bithday.
 You should do a little bit of research of the word and create a small webpage that explains the word.
 Make sure you understand your own explanation.

 Style your page it however you like, go crazy bold or a do it more minimalistic - the important thing is that you have fun doing it!
 And hopefully learn something new in the process.